ntno/ntno.net/docs/software/terminal-theme.md

 ## Open Source
 In January of 2023 I created an open source MkDocs theme for [terminal.css]{target=_blank} called [Terminal for MkDocs]{target="_blank"}.
-This allows MkDocs users to easily install and apply this theme to their own site via pip package.
+It allows MkDocs users to easily install and apply this theme to their own site via pip package.

 In addition to the general styling of `terminal.css`, the `mkdocs-terminal` MkDocs theme includes the following new features: